 Griffith’s Chaplaincy is a place to discuss life’s challenges and meaning, to explore spirituality and faith, to promote social justice and to connect with others.

 Talking to a Griffith counsellor may help if you have personal concerns about work-life balance, transition, study, motivation, relationships, self-esteem, grief and loss, or anxiety and stress.
 All consultations are confidential and free of charge.
-Staff can also access the Staff Counselling Program at: Assure Programs.
+Staff can also access the Staff Counselling Program.